deislabs/deislabs.io/content/posts/a-fistful-of-states.md

 capabilities, as they are implemented in Krustlet, are orthogonal to this discussion.

-Our goal with this rewrite was to ensure that Krustlet would match the official Kubelet's behavior as closely as possible.
+Our goal with this rewrite was to ensure that Krustlet would mirror the official Kubelet's behavior as closely as possible.
 We found that many details about this behavior are undocumented, and spent considerable time running the application to infer its behavior and inspecting the Go source code.
 Our